 When you think about coding or programming or development, you think about your eyes glued to the screen focusing on just your work and nothing else.
 However, although much of the work is independent, you are still apart of a larger team.
 So, demonstrating that you are capable and willing to be a teammate and offer effective communication to create the best product that you can will help you stand out among the rest.

 We understand that the entire coding bootcamp process can be extremely draining, especially if you know nothing about coding.
 Coding careers will push

 Tip #5: Don’t Show Entitlement

 Truth can be hard to swallow.
 And the truth is, there probably won’t be anyone jumping out of their seat to let you in the golden gates of your desired coding bootcamp.
-No matter how confident you are in your coding skills or your ability to learn, there is something to be said about staying humble.
-Show your interest, show your willingness to learn as well as your capabilities, but don’t expect any guarantees.
+No matter how confident you are in your coding skills or your ability to learn, always try to stay

 Your interviewer will probably ask you A LOT of questions.
 So, avoid brushing questions off.
 Answer each question fully and in the best way that you can.
 Leaving a question unanswered can be the demise of your interview.
 Some common questions to be prepared for include:

 - Living expenses: Be sure to prepare answers on how you’re going to pay for your living expenses while you are enrolled in your coding bootcamp.
 You interviewer will want to make sure you have a thought out plan that will lead you to the highest rate of success.